 They create strategies, ideas, experiences, and communications that will get a brand noticed, remembered, and talked about.
 Steven joined Tayburn in 1996 and since then has challenged the unremarkable with a wide variety of clients including SSE, Aggreko, Scottish Water, STV, SGN, Macfarlane Group and The Jockey Club.
 His experience of online and printed corporate communications covers both annual reporting and sustainability-focused reporting too.

 Mark leads PwC’s Corporate Reporting and Governance team in the UK.
 He has over a decade of experience in advising many leading organisations on current and best practices in reporting, the effectiveness of their corporate reporting and the implementation of new reporting strategies in order to meet the needs of the capital markets and the increasing regulation around corporate reporting.

 Fiona is currently studying for a PhD specialising in Integrated Reporting at Leeds Beckett University.
 She has previously worked in senior finance roles in industry, with particular expertise in compliance, internal audit and project management.
 Fiona qualified as a CA in 1988.

 Craig is a Large Business Accountant with HMRC, advising tax colleagues on accountancy matters in the largest businesses in the UK, with particular focus on groups in the banking and insurance sector.
 He has previous experience working as an audit senior manager in a Big 4 firm.
 Craig qualified as a CA in 1995.

-Yannis is a senior lecturer in accounting at the University of Glasgow, teaching financial reporting.
+Yannis is Professor of Accounting and Finance at the University of Glasgow, teaching financial reporting.
 He holds a PhD in accounting from the University of Edinburgh and has published academic papers on IFRS and financial reporting.